ipsdm/legitimacy/structure.md

 ### Decision Records

-Similar to an Architecture Decision Record (ADR), decision records provide
+Decision records document what, why, by who, any particular decision is made.
+In many organizational structures it is anticipated that many decisions will be made _outside_ of an organization-wide consensus process.
+Some organizations may choose to categorize kinds of decisions, and grant decision making privileges to certain members or sub-groups within the organization.
+The form by which decisions are permitted to be made must be documented and stated within the organizations Agreements.

+The suggested structure for contents of each decision record is the following:
  - Decision
    - State the decision as concisely as possible.
+   - By Authority Of
+     - State the members/agreements which legitimize this decision.
  - Justification
    - Provide a complete list of rational/justifications as to why this decision was made.
  - Link
    - List references to other decisions records and agreements which form the basis for this decision.
+If new activities are formed as a part of this decision, the activity should be linked here as well.
 This is especially important for indexing and updating this decision when upstream agreements/decisions are modified or overturned.
  - New Agreements Formed
   - List any new agreements formed during the ratification of this decision.
  - Supplementary Information
-  - Non-mandatory section which could include
+ - Other non-mandatory sections:
    - raw conversations/discussions
    - voting records
    - external references
    - etc.

-### Supplementary Information

-Non-mandatory section which could include
- - raw conversations/discussions
- - voting records
- - external references
- - etc.

 ### Activities
-An activity is an ongoing responsibility within an organization.

-ocumentation of on-going activities upheld by members
+An activity is defined as an ongoing responsibility within an organization.
+It is anticipated that most organizations will have ongoing processes which either do or do not consist of making formally documented decisions.
+If an activity involves making important decisions, those decisions should be documented and categorized through the same structure.
+Where activities do not involve making many formally documented decisions it is important that those activities be clearly documented in a special _Activties_ section of organization state.

+All activities should _belong_ explicitly to a member of sub-group of members, whereby the responsible parties for engaging in that activity should be listed directly beside the activities definition, as well as in any relevant member cards.

 ### Members

+Each member should maintain a "member-card" which document all core facets of how each particular member has and will engage with the organization.
+This should consist of an exhaustive list of members':
    - Responsibilities
      - Desired Changes
    - Privileges